1 Introduction

 4.12 Rule of the Dorians

-After Aletes, the Corinthians were ruled by the Heracleidae, from Ixion to Agelas, Prymnis, and Bacchis.
-[59]
+After Aletes, the Corinthians were ruled by the Heracleidae, from Ixion, Agelas, Prymnis, and Bacchis.
+[61]

 Bacchis was lame, but had political talent, and had three daughters and seven sons.
 [62]

-The descendants of Bacchis were called Bacchiadae, not Heracleidae.
-[61]
+The descendants of Bacchis were called the Bacchiadae.
+[63]

 After Bacchis, Agelas, Eudemus, Aristomedes, Agemon, Alexander, Telestes, and Automenes ruled the Corinthians.
 [64]

-After Automenes, they chose one man each year to run the city for 90 years, but the Bacchiadae were expelled by Cypselus during the reign of Prytanes.
-[63]
+After Automenes, they chose one man each year to run the city for 90 years, but at the time of Prytanes, the Bacchiadae were expelled by Cypselus.
+[65]

 4.13 Age of Cypselus, son of Eetion

-In 657 BC, Cypselus, son of Eetion, became tyrant of Corinth.
-[64]
+In 657 BC, Cypselus, son of Aetion (or Eetion), became tyrant of Corinth.
+[66]

-Cypselus' ancestor was Melas, son of Antasus, who lived in Corinth in cooperation with the Dorians under Aletes.
+Cypselus's paternal ancestor was Melas, son of Antasus, who lived in Corinth in cooperation with the Dorians led by Aletes.

 Melas was a descendant of Gonussa, daughter of Sicyon.
 [67]

-Cypselus was therefore a descendant of Sisyphus, founder of Corinth, and Aeolis.
+In other words, Cypselus was a descendant of Sisyphus, the founder of Corinth, and Aeolis.

-However, the lineage of the rulers of Corinth continues without any inconsistencies after Aletes until the time of Cypselus in the 7th century BC.
+However, the lineage of the rulers of Corinth continues without contradiction after Aletes to the time of Cypselus in the 7th century BC.

-Apart from the lineage of the kings of Athens, the lineage of the rulers of Corinth is the only one that has no omissions even after the 11th century BC.
+Apart from the lineage of the kings of Athens, the lineage of the rulers of Corinth is the only one that has not been lost even after the 11th century BC.

-This is probably due to the fact that the ruling class that continued from Sisyphus, the founder of Corinth, continued to live in the city.
+This is thought to be due to the fact that the ruling class, descended from Sisyphus, the founder of Corinth, continued to live in the town.

-Eumelus belonged to the Bacchiadae, and Eumelus' grandfather's grandfather was Bacchis, son of Prymnis.
+Eumelus belonged to the Bacchiadae, and his great-grandfather was Bacchis, the son of Prymnis.

 5.1 Founding of Epidaurus